 Alpha-linoleic acids work better internally.
 They can lessen inflammation, especially around and in your joints.
 This is great news for people with arthritis, and it can improve joint mobility and flexibility.
 This acid can control blood clotting and speed the process up.

 The biggest benefits of Omega fatty acids are to improve your hair’s appearance and feel by making it soft and shiny.

 3. Oleic Acid

-Oleic acids are Omega-9 acids.
+Oleic acids in neem oil are Omega-9 acids.
 They can boost your immunity and support your immune system by displaying antioxidant properties.
 These antioxidant properties help to maintain your skin’s firmness, elasticity, and softness.
 They also improve your hair health by promoting moisture retention and eliminating dandruff and dry scalp.

 The antioxidants in this acid help to reduce, heal, and prevent joint stiffness and inflammation, and this can reduce your pain levels.
 If you have problems with dry skin, this acid helps to form a barrier that locks moisture in and protects against further damage.

 Palmitic acid in neem oil has a few useful properties, and it’s the most common saturated fatty acid in your body.
 The biggest thing this acid does is for your hair.
 It can improve your hair health and soften it without leaving a sticky or greasy residue.
 This is important for people who have dry scalp, dandruff, or damaged hair due to coloring or styling.